wojnosystems/vsql/README.md

 ## Transaction Wrapping

 Transactions require that you commit or roll them back after executing a set of statements.
 The `vsql.Txn` and `vsql.TxnNested` provides a clean way to perform transactions as a set.
-If you need to have transactions span to callers, then don't use these.
+If you need to have transactions span to callers, then don't use these, just call Begin with Commit/Rollback on your own.
 If, however, you are composing downward dependent transactions (as in, you start a transaction and then perform queries/execs on that transaction or child transactions), this this is what you want.

 These methods take care of Begin'ing the transaction and cleaning up after them using Commit/Rollback.
 In the event of a panic, Rollback is called.
 It can be used like this: